ID6763Fall2016/partyboat/Clark_Lei/README.md

 # Setup

-...Upload comiled sketch to Arduno Yun (Not working well with Galileo).
+⋅⋅⋅ Upload comiled sketch to Arduno Yun (Not working well with Galileo).

 # Instructions:

-  1. Press switch to start/end a round;
+  * Press switch to start/end a round;

-  2. Press softspot to change color;
+  * Press softspot to change color;

-  3. Blend flex sensor strip to trigger sucessful match.
+  * Blend flex sensor strip to trigger sucessful match.

 # Connection: